 The high price of printer ink has been a source of frustration for many consumers.
 In the fall of 2015, Epson® switched things up with the release of their EcoTank® series, a continuous ink system printer that hopes to shake up the print industry and get people to reconsider their relationship with ink.

 What we’ve found is that depending on your printing habits, the savings may not be all that remarkable.

 Like other Epson printers under the Workforce® umbrella, the EcoTank series features a few different models, each with varying price points and features.
 The ET-2550 series is intended for the average home user and includes enough ink to print up to 4,000 black pages and 6,500 color pages.
 Epson sells the machine for $299.99 and each ink tank sells for $12.99 each.
 On paper the ET-2550 seems like a very enticing option and for the right customer it might be.
 But if you only print occasionally, the overall cost savings is minimal.

 A recent Consumer Reports survey found that the average user prints 23 pages of text, nine pages of graphics and about nine photos per month.
 After testing the 2550 against similarly classed standard inkjet printers, they found that the cost savings of the EcoTank only begins to add up after five years.

-Most consumers replace their machines after a couple of years, and due to the newness of the series, the actual longevity of the EcoTank series remains to be seen.
+Most consumers replace their machines after a couple of years, and according to recent consumer questions and reviews, full confidence on the actual longevity of the EcoTank series remains to be seen.

 If you print only a few times a month, you are better off paying for aftermarket or third-party ink cartridges on an as-needed basis.

 A $950 Price Difference on Printers